Up to 50% off sofas & mattresses — limited‑time deals.

 Misconception or risk What goes wrong What to do instead

-“Odor is harmless and will vanish fast” VOCs can persist for sensitive people Ventilate aggressively; avoid putting it in a closed room first.
+“Odor is harmless and disappears fast” Fresh foam odor can fade quickly for some people and linger longer for others Ventilate well and avoid putting it in a closed room right away, especially if you have indoor-air sensitivities

 Fit First: Seat Depth, Height, and Back Support